Annual Women Peace and Security Dialogues

 - Elevate the national discussion on women, peace and security.

-Held in Canberra on the 30th of November 2017, the fifth annual Civil Society Dialogue was a key opportunity to consider what we mean by peace and security in the current global climate and the context of emerging issues in our region, and to hear from the diversity of women’s voices.
+Held in Canberra on the 30th of November 2017, the fifth annual Civil Society Dialogue was a key opportunity to consider what we mean by peace and security in the current global climate and the context of emerging issues in our region and to hear from the diversity of women’s voices.
 The Policy Dialogue was attended by Government officials (with portfolio responsibilities relating to the Australian NAP) and representatives of civil society.
-You can read more about the focus and outcomes of the Dialogue in the Fifth Report of the Annual Civil Society Dialogue on WPS here.

 The 2017 Dialogue built on the previous Civil Society Dialogues (2013-2016) as well as the outcomes of the 2017 Civil Society Roundtable discussions held in a number of Australian capital cities (Adelaide, Canberra, Melbourne, Hobart and Sydney) throughout September.
 The Roundtables provided a forum for Australian women and women from the Asia Pacific region, to discuss what peace and security meant to them and how their practical understandings and experiences of WPS can translate into building an informed and effective WPS policy and action in Australia.
 More information about the Roundtable discussions and findings can be found here.